kninetimmy/Necksaver_xr/README.md

 - If translation is not working correctly reset the OpenXR setup (for WMR reset HOME and ENVIRONMENT in Mixed Reality Portal, thanks Melanor8807).
 - "Smooth" autorotation might cause nausea for some users!
 It does for me...
 So be careful und stop it when you feel uncomfortable!
 - When you are experiencing FPS loss with XRNS try to minimize the XRNS App and/or disable angle output for the GUI and disable joystick auto reconnect under options.
-- XRNS works with games that can use OpenComposite (e.g. IL-2 and DCS).
-Native OpenXR games are not working yet.
+- XRNS works with OpenXR games.
+For SteamVR use [VRNeckSafer](https://gitlab.com/NobiWan/vrnecksafer)

 ## **Roadmap:**
  - user curves for smooth autorotation
- - make it work with native OpenXR games (MSFS)
  - build instructions
  - better documentation